-Study the basic components of food: carbohydrates, fats, and proteins.
-Gain an in-depth understanding of the various systems of the body and how digestion and nutrition influence them.
-Understand which types and quantities of nutrients are appropriate for the diet of men, women, pregnant women, and children.
+This course involves a study of the basic components of food: carbohydrates, fats, and proteins.
+Students will gain an in-depth understanding of the various systems of the body and how digestion and nutrition influence them.
+They will also understand which types and quantities of nutrients are appropriate for the diet of men, women, pregnant women, and children.